Oyster Cove (NSW), NSW

 Where is Oyster Cove (NSW)?

-Oyster Cove (NSW) is a suburb of New South Wales, Australia.
+Oyster Cove (NSW) is a suburb of New South Wales, Australia, in the Port Stephens local government area.

 What is the population of Oyster Cove (NSW)?